matatusko/Pacman/README.md

 # Pacman

-Pacman clone written in Java.
+Pacman clone written in Java using javafx.
 This was a part of Java module at uni, where we had to develop something with graphics.
 Figured out Pacman is a perfect candidate :)

 The whole game works as it was intended.
 Ghosts and Pacman are animated, you have magical dots, which allow you to eat ghosts for 10 seconds,